Buying Property as a Company or an Individual: What’s the Best Structure Option For You?

 Buying Property Through a Trust

 A property trust is an arrangement where somebody (the trustee) holds the legal title to the property for the benefit of another person (the beneficiary).
+Trusts are popular for their asset protection and estate planning benefits, but they come with certain complexities.

 Although a trust is eligible for the 50% CGT discount, it cannot claim the first home owner grant.
 Also, for negatively geared properties, the losses cannot be offset against the beneficiary’s other income.